Nielson-Lab/NIH-database-pipeline/README.md

 # NIH-database-pipeline
+To see updated Releases, see the Releases section on the right hand side of the page.

 Data processing and merge pipeline for NIH databases

 Because the application is a large binary file, we have compressed the folder the application resides in and are sharing it as a Release.
 This process will also keep users updated about changes to the application throughout the various stages.